cBLUE-dev-team/cBLUE.github.io/sphinx/source/install.rst

 where <env file name> is the path to cBLUE_install.txt, which is included in the cBLUE GitHub repository.

-The major dependencies are summarized in the table below:
+Major dependencies are summarized in the table below:

 =======		=============================================================================
 package		comment